 “Unconstitutional laws could be in effect for years before the state Supreme Court would finally get the case and rule,” Earls said.
 “It also means that every case will be ruled on first by a majority of Republican judges.
 This further encourages more partisanship instead of fostering an impartial judiciary.”

 The move to change Supreme Court and Court of Appeals elections to partisan contests is necessary because voters “are really blind” when voting for the justices and judges, said Sen. Bob Rucho, R-Mecklenburg.
-Judicial regulations prevent judges from publicly discussing their political beliefs or prejudicing future cases by discussing, even in general terms, how they might rule.
+Judicial canons prevent judges from publicly discussing their political beliefs or prejudicing future cases by talking about how they would rule.

 Allowing judges and justices to run under political party labels would help voters better understand the types of decisions they might make, Rucho said.